servo/servo.org/_posts/2024-08-27-building-browser.md

 The result of the [showcase](https://github.com/versotile-org/verso?tab=readme-ov-file#verso) in Verso’s README.md looks like this:

 <figure class="_fig"><a href="{{ '/img/blog/verso-crt-demo.webp' | url }}"><img src="{{ '/img/blog/verso-crt-demo.webp' | url }}"
-    alt="Verso displaying ASCII texts with CRT style"></a>
+    alt="Verso displaying ASCII text in a CRT style"></a>
 <figcaption>Figure 1: Verso window displaying two different webviews.
-One for UI, the other for webpage.</figcaption></figure>
+One for the UI, the other for the web page.</figcaption></figure>

 For now, the inter-process communication is done via Servo’s existing channel messages like [EmbedderMsg](https://doc.servo.org/embedder_traits/enum.EmbedderMsg.html) and [EmbedderEvent](https://doc.servo.org/compositing/windowing/enum.EmbedderEvent.html).
 We are looking to improve the IPC mechanism with more granular control over DOM elements.